KP govt bans interest on private loans

 It is pertinent to note here that a number of people and financial institutions offer interest based loans across the country and world at large.

-Many times lenders harass the loan takers for delaying or not paying interest (which multiplies with each non-payment) and sometimes the loan takers had to sell his assets to pay off interest.
+Many times lenders harass the loan takers for delaying or not paying interest (which multiplies with each non-payment) and sometimes the loan takers had to sell his assets to pay off interest.—APP